Anchor University

 The Anchor University is a private Christian university owned by the Deeper Christian Life Ministry.
 The university is located at Ayobo, Ipaja, Lagos State, southwestern Nigeria.
+The Vice Chancellor is Professor Samuel Oye Bandele and he assumed office in February 2022.

 History

 The process of founding Anchor University was billed for September 2012 but suffered a huge setback as the representatives of the NUC coming for final inspection and approval of their multi-billion projects were in the ill-fated Dana Air crash.
-Professor Celestine Onwuliri, husband of a serving minister and an executive director with the Nigerian Universities Commission was among the over 157 victims that died in the Dana Air crash which occurred on Sunday, June 3, 2012.
-He was the leader of the team.
+Professor Celestine Onwuliri, who was the leader of the team and husband of a serving government minister and an executive director with the Nigerian Universities Commission was among the over 157 victims that died in the Dana Air crash which occurred on Sunday, June 3, 2012.

 Construction began in 2013.
-The University was founded in 2014 by Deeper Christian Life Ministry.
+The university was founded in 2014 by Deeper Christian Life Ministry.
 It was approved by the Nigerian University Commission (NUC) on Wednesday, 2 November 2016.

+The school commenced lectures in three faculties in February 2017 with 102 students registered across 15 different courses.

 Faculties

-There are seven faculties in the university.
+There are seven faculties in the university: